Skip to content

 Built for the Lake's Year-Round Demands

 Permit applications spike March through May as owners plan for active season.
-Ameren processes more than 3,000 shoreline permits a year, so timing your application early matters.
+Ameren administers over 50,000 shoreline facility permits along the Lake's 1,150 miles, so spring filing volume is real and timing your application early matters.
 If you want construction wrapped by the 4th of July fireworks, get on the calendar in February.
+The dock permit guide covers fees and timelines.

 Summer storms and the heavy boat traffic of the Lake of the Ozarks Shootout create sudden repair demand from June through August.
 Foam billet wear, cable replacement, and storm damage rebuilds dominate the back half of summer.
 Off-season (September through February) is the best time for major rebuilds or modifications.
 Less congestion on the water, faster permits, and builders with open calendars.